 Speaking of power, we are pretty impressed that this little camper can run really well off of a regular 20amp 120 outlet.
 It can even run the air conditioner because it only needs a small air conditioning unit to keep it cool.
-There is also a battery bay that currently houses a single 44 usable amp hour lead acid battery.
-But we can see some changes in that area in the coming months.
+There is also a battery bay that originally housed a single 44 usable amp hour lead acid battery.

 Back and Curb Side of Exterior

 Around back there is a bumper that houses a sewer hose, and our unit has two stabilizer jacks.
 There is also a fresh water tank fill.
 But most of the back of the trailer is taken up by the huge window.
 There are big windows on three sides toward the rear of the camper.